TooWindy/PokemonApi-v2/README.md

 * The last region update was the Galarian region (Sword and Shield)

+* You can technically figure out the answer by looking in the console through redux actions and logs, this is due to me still testing the game.
+If you want a true experience please don't open the console while playing!

 * I used the pokeApi here to grab my data: https://pokeapi.co/

 * As of now, this is not meant to be used for mobile devices, so formatting/performance might be strange.